Rankings

 In short

-• Rankings give a general view of the position of countries, national science systems and individual universities
+• Rankings give a general view of the position of countries and individual universities.

 • Rankings are a simplification of a complex reality.
-They can function as a starting point for a conversation on the performance of a country or university, but a balanced judgment requires more detailed information on achievements and goals
+They can function as a starting point for a conversation on performance, but a balanced judgment requires more detailed information on achievements and goals.

-Rankings or rankings (referred to as rankings in this fact sheet) are a popular way of making comparisons, but they also provoke a lot of criticism.
-There are rankings of national higher education systems, innovation systems and rankings of individual institutions.
+Rankings are a popular way of making comparisons, but they also receive a lot of criticism.
+There are rankings of innovation systems and rankings of individual institutions.
 Some rankings measure several aspects, while others measure only one aspect.
-They give users a simple and quick picture of the position of countries or (educational) institutions.
+They give users a simple and quick picture of the position of countries or institutions.
 Even though rankings are usually based on several underlying indicators, it is the resulting overall position that catches the eye and receives attention.
 This is also a pitfall of rankings.
 They are global and do (too) little justice to the complexity of what is being measured.

 In this fact sheet, we will first discuss the various types of rankings:

-1. rankings of the innovative performance of countries
+1. rankings of the innovative performance of countries; and

 Then, we will elaborate on the limitations of rankings and their use.